adamaviv/ic220-s19/proj/01/proj01.md

 ## Your Task

-ou will translate a given recursive C++ program into MIPS, and test it thoroughly (in SPIM) to ensure that it is fully correct.
+You will translate a given recursive C++ program into MIPS, and test it thoroughly (in SPIM) to ensure that it is fully correct.
 The C++ program takes as input two numbers, a “seed” and a "PIN", then uses a recursive computation to compute a password.
 When run, the program _might_ look like this: